Picture the scene:

 If the last sentence sounds like gibberish to you, we recommend reading this guide on how to track your SMS campaigns in Google Analytics.

-And it’s why your abandoned cart recovery rate matters.
+That kind of impact is why your abandoned cart recovery rate matters.